ArthurKasparian/ArthurKasparian/README.md

 - 👋 Hi, I’m @KasparianArthur
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Android development with Jetpack Compose & Kotlin
-- 💞️ I’m looking to collaborate on whatever is needed!
+- 💞️ I’m looking to make software and applications that are needed and high quality!
 - 📫 How to reach me: Check my profile for links!

 <!---